Natterer's gecko

 Natterer's gecko (Tropiocolotes nattereri) is a species of lizard in the family Gekkonidae.
-The species is endemic to northeastern Africa and Western Asia.
+The species is native to northeastern Africa and Western Asia.

 Geographic range

-T. nattereri is found in Egypt, Israel, Jordan, and Saudi Arabia.
+Tropiocolotes nattereri is found in Egypt, Israel, Jordan, and Saudi Arabia.

+Habitat

+The preferred natural habitats of Tropiocolotes nattereri are desert, rocky areas, and shrubland, at elevations up to 1,600 m.

 Etymology

 The specific epithet, nattereri, is in honor of Austrian ornithologist Johann Natterer.